View programs

 Please contact the international office.

-The approach taken in the program is reflective of the application of behavioural sciences in community organizations to teach adaptive skills and decrease challenging behaviours for clients including children, youth and adults with Autism Spectrum Disorder and other developmental disabilities, individuals with acquired brain injury and those with behaviour issues associated with addictions, mental health and illness, and dementia.
+The program’s approach is to apply behavioural sciences in community settings, focusing on teaching adaptive skills and decreasing challenging behaviours for clients, including children, youths, and adults with Autism Spectrum Disorder and other developmental disabilities, individuals with acquired brain injury and people with behaviour issues associated with addictions, mental health and illness, and dementia.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.